NSoiffer/MathCAT/README.md

 MathCAT is a follow-on to MathPlayer.
 I developed MathPlayer's accessibility while at Design Science starting back in 2004 after I joined Design Science.
 At the time, MathPlayer was chiefly designed to be a C++ plugin to Internet Explorer (IE) that displayed MathML on web pages.
 For quite some time, it was the most complete MathML implementation available.
 The original work for display of math was done by Design Science's founder Paul Topping and their chief technology officer, the late Robert Miner.
 Eventually, for numerous reasons, IE withdrew the interface that MathPlayer used for display and did not implement a replacement as the world was moving towards using JavaScript in the browser and not allowing security threats posed by external code.
 This left MathPlayer as an accessibility-only library called by other programs (chiefly NVDA).
 MathPlayer was proprietary, but was given away for free.

 In 2016, I left Design Science.
 In 2017, WIRIS bought Design Science.
 I volunteered to add bug fixes for free to MathPlayer and initially they were supportive of that.
 But when it came time to do a release, a number of the people around at the time of the buyout had left and the remaining team was not interested in supporting MathPlayer.
-That decision waas not finalized until late 2020.
+That decision was not finalized until late 2020.
 In 2021, I started work on a replacement to MathPlayer.
 As a challenge, I decided to learn Rust and did the implementation in Rust.
 For those not familiar with Rust, it is a low level language that is type safe and memory safe, but not automatically garbage collected or reference counted.
 It is often touted as a safer replacement to C/C++.

 Rust is quite efficient.
 On a Core I7-770K machine, the moderate-size expression
 <math xmlns="http://www.w3.org/1998/Math/MathML" display="block">